jcouv/jcouv.github.io/_drafts/2016-02-02-using-msbuild-from-cygwin.md

 https://github.com/jcouv/dotfiles/blob/master/vs2015.bash

 It sets a few environment variables and also an 'msbuild' alias.
 With this I was able to build and run the tests on Roslyn.
-I'm using [http://babun.github.io/ Babun], a pre-customized variant of Cygwin.
+I'm using [Babun](http://babun.github.io/), a pre-customized variant of Cygwin.

 I'm including it into my .bash_profile with for DOTFILE in `find ~/.dotfiles/*.bash`; do